Eunicken/AccountChain/README.md

 ### calcPoint

-The calcPoint function is called by [addTransaction](#addTransaction) to calculate the total points that a client can obtain for one purchase.
+The calcPoint function is called by [addTransaction](#addTransaction) to calculate the total points that a client can obtain for the purchase.
 Additionally, this function calls [queryPromotionMultiple](#queryPromotionMultiple) to see whether there is an active multi-point promotion.
 If the case, it takes the respective multiple into account when calculating the effective point transaction amount.
 ```solidity
    function calcPoint(product memory _product) internal returns(uint _point){
         uint _point = 0;